Twins vs. Athletics Player Props Betting Odds

-Brent Rooker and Carlos Correa are two of the top players with prop bets on the table when the Oakland Athletics and the Minnesota Twins play at Oakland-Alameda County Coliseum on Saturday (beginning at 7:07 PM ET).
+Sportsbooks have set player props for Carlos Correa and others when the Minnesota Twins visit the Oakland Athletics at Oakland-Alameda County Coliseum on Sunday at 4:07 PM ET.

 Bet on this matchup or its props with BetMGM!